MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-hybrid-relay.md

 ms.reviewer: anajod
 ms.lastreviewed: 11/05/2019

-# Intent: Notdone: As a < type of user >, I want < what? > so that < why? >
+# Intent: As an Azure Stack Hub user, I
-# Keyword: Notdone: keyword noun phrase
+# Keyword: hybrid relay pattern azure stack hub

 ---

 # Hybrid relay pattern

-Learn how to connect to resources or devices at the edge, that are protected by firewalls using Azure Service Bus Relays.
+Learn how to connect to edge resources or devices protected by firewalls using the hybrid relay pattern and Azure Service Bus Relays.

 ## Context and problem

 Edge devices are often behind a corporate firewall or NAT device.
 Although they're secure, they may be unable to communicate with the public cloud, or edge devices on other corporate networks.
 It may be necessary to expose certain ports and functionality to users in the public cloud in a secure manner.

 ## Solution

 The hybrid relay pattern uses Azure Service Bus Relays to establish a WebSockets tunnel, between two endpoints that can't directly communicate.
 Devices that aren't on-premises, but need to connect to an on-premises endpoint,  will connect to an endpoint in the public cloud.
 This endpoint will redirect the traffic, on predefined routes over a secure channel.
 An endpoint inside the on-premises environment receives the traffic, and routes it to the correct destination.

 ![hybrid relay solution architecture](media/pattern-hybrid-relay/solution-architecture.png)